-There is one training record form for the discipleship program young person can enter at any point, joining the age-appropriate gram.
-One copy of the record form needs to be retained at the corp amile another is forwarded to DHQ or their records.
+There is one training record form for the discipleship program by young person can enter at any point, joining the age-appropriate to gram.
+One copy of the record form needs to be retained at the corp timile another is forwarded to DHQ-tor their records.

 This form should be completed for each participant and kept in a binder by the junior soldier sergeant.
-It should be expected at the and open to a yearly review by divisional headquarters.
-When expecting a transfers to the Corps Cadet program, the up-to-date form must be any arried to the corps cadet leader.
+It should be completed for each participant and open to a yearly review by divisional headquarters.
+When we participant transfers to the Corps Cadet program, the up-to-date form must be arrwarded to the corps cadet leader.

-When a junior soldier car sfeet the polys, the up-to-date form must be forwarded to the direction at partition of the cree by Divisional headquarters will send therform to the new corps office in The form is available from CANBDAyouth com
+When a junior soldier, an sfull structure of the operation of the ap-to-date form must be forwarded to the directional part of the accessing the creative of the adquarters will send thereform to the new corps office in The form is available from CANBDAyouth com